mcrowder65/resolve-promise-TEACHING/script.md

 console.log(utilities.getDogBreeds())
 ```

-You can in the terminal the output is a Promise that says it is pending.
+You can see in the terminal the output is a Promise that says it is pending.

 We're expecting to get an array of objects that have names and ids.
 So we know that this isn't right.